RLTF: Reinforcement Learning from Unit Test Feedback: Introduction

 To address the aforementioned issues, we introduce RLTF, a novel online framework with multi-granularity unit test feedback that enhances pretrained LLMs for program synthesis using reinforcement learning.
 First, we develop an online framework, which consists of two main parts: one for training the model and updating the parameters, and the other for generating programs using the latest model parameters and appending them to the online buffer for the subsequent model training.
 This framework enables the model to obtain real-time unit test feedback.
 Additionally, it provides a diverse set of samples, enabling the code LLM agent to explore the environment effectively while also promoting training stability.
 Second, we have analyzed the distribution of error types in programs and extracted more detailed information from unit test feedback for training, such as ``fine-grained feedback'' and ``adaptive feedback''.
 Fine-grained feedback categorizes errors based on their reported information and location, penalizing the specific erroneous parts of the code accordingly.
 Adaptive feedback provides varying rewards to programs based on the ratio of test cases they pass.
 More detailed information can be found in Sec.~\ref{sec:feedback}.

-The main contributions of our paper are as follows: \begin{itemize} \item We propose RLTF, a novel online framework with fine-grained unit test feedback for the program synthesis task.
-By generating new samples in real-time during the training process and leveraging unit test results as feedback signals, it improves overall model performance.
-This approach enables models to learn the specifics of code errors and enhance their performance accordingly. \item Built upon this framework, we develop multi-granularity feedback that is automatically extracted from unit test.
+The main contributions of our paper are as follows: \begin{itemize} \item We propose RLTF, a novel online framework designed specifically for program synthesis tasks.
+By generating new samples in real-time throughout the training process and utilizing unit test results as feedback signals, RLTF significantly enhances overall model performance.
+This unique approach allows models to effectively learn the intricacies of code errors and subsequently refine their performance in a targeted manner. \item Built upon this framework, we develop multi-granularity feedback that is automatically extracted from unit test.
 To expand, we introduce coarse-grained and fine-grained feedbacks applicable to programs with errors, aimed at punishing the specific segments of code where the errors appear.
 For programs that do not pass all test cases, we propose an adaptive feedback mechanism that assigns varying penalties based on the ratio of passed test cases.

 \item For the program synthesis task, our method achieves state-of-the-art results on the APPS and MBPP benchmarks, and a detailed ablation study demonstrates the effectiveness of our approach.
 Additionally, we perform tests on different LLMs (e.g., CodeT5, CodeGen), illustrating the robustness of our method and its applicability to different base models. \end{itemize}